Kuiqian Rizhao City

 My station in life, or status, was something I could never let go of, and when God created an environment that exposed me, I was only negative, complaining, and despairing.
 Only through refinement after refinement did I come to understand God’s good intentions, and that His testing of me was not to torment me.
 Rather, it was to cleanse me and make me perfect, to allow me to understand that believing in God for the sake of a station can only ruin me, thus allowing me to let go of improper views of pursuit, and to have a proper goal to pursue.

 After some time of serving as a leader in the church, I was promoted to be a district leader’s partner.
 Before long, I was promoted again and entrusted with being a district leader.
 This linear “rise” made me work even harder to perform my duty, looking forward to the day that even more would be entrusted to me.
 This hope became the impetus for my pursuits.
 However, just as I was dreaming of my step-by-step “ascent,” I was replaced!
-At the time I was crushed—I felt that I had lost my station and my path of had come to its end.
+At the time I was crushed—I felt that I had lost my station and my path of faith in God had come to its end.
 I was in pain to the point that I considered leaving the church.
 I even thought about dying.
 Later, through enlightenment from God’s words, I gradually came out of that negativity.
 His words were: “When the mountains move, could they make a detour for the sake of your station?
 When the waters flow, could they cease before your station?
 Could the heavens and the earth be reversed by your station?” (“The Twenty-second Utterance” of God’s Utterances to the Entire Universe in The Word Appears in the Flesh).
 At the time, although I realized that my desire for status was too strong and that faith in God should not be a pursuit of status, I didn’t have any real understanding of myself, and I thought to myself: I won’t pursue status anymore; no matter what duties are arranged for me, I’ll obey and that’s it.
 Later, the church arranged for me to preach the and to look after new believers.
 I accepted all of this.
 So, I believed that I had let go of my desire for status.

 Before long, I moved from looking after new believers to once again being a church leader.
 At that time, that desire deep in my heart to “make a comeback” was stirring.
 Under the reign of that desire, I put everything into showing off, hoping that the leadership would see my “change.”
 When it was time to plot out church districts, I couldn’t help but think: This time they’ll probably let me be a district leader’s partner.
 However, God’s plan once again broke my dream of status, and I ended up becoming the deacon liaison for another church.
 Faced with this reality, I misunderstood it, complained, and a struggle suddenly welled up in my heart: Oh God, others also have their corruption and make mistakes in their work, but they’re still working as leaders.
 I have given no less than others in every aspect—why won’t God use me?
 Why am I so unlucky?
 Once again, I descended into the pain of being refined.
 Amidst the darkness, it was God’s words that guided me: “You have not seen all these smitings, these disciplines, as the best protection.
 Rather, you have seen them either as Heaven’s deliberately causing trouble for you or as your rightful retribution.
 You are so ignorant! … What you saw as cruel chastenings did not change your heart, nor did they take hold of your heart—they just wounded your heart.
 You have just seen these ‘cruel chastisements’ as your enemies in life and have not gained anything from them.
 You are so self-righteous!
 It has rarely occurred to you that you are too despicable and you should be subjected to these types of trials.
 Rather, you have thought that you are so unlucky, and that I am always picking on you” (“Those Who Are Ignorant and Do Not Learn—Are They Not Just Beasts?” in The Word Appears in the Flesh).
 God’s words pierced my heart like a sharp sword.
 It was true!
 All those times of stumbling—I had not gained anything from them.
 Every time I lost my station, I felt like I was hovering between life and death, as if by losing my station, I had lost the meaning of life.
 Status had become my mortal wound.
 But from these several chastenings, I had not really understood myself, and I had understood even less of God’s earnest intentions.
 I had not understood that God’s testing of me was to counteract my desire for status, so that I could have a proper pursuit.
 Instead, I misunderstood God, complained, and believed that He was purposely tormenting me, trying to make things difficult for me, and believed that I was so unlucky.
 I really was so unreasonable, so absurd!